neuroretransmit/iching-unicode/README.md

 ### *Okay, but certainly there must be an efficient attack... right?*

-Like attacking primes?
-Try attacking an ungodly big number/algorithm that doesn't care about a few special primes.

 Let's think about this...

 1. You are essentially trying to attack a massive number.